 Director Francis Ford Coppola found the cat in the studio and handed it to Marlon Brando before the shot.
-The cat loved the actor so much that it stayed in his lap and purred so loudly that the crew was afraid the noise would drown out the dialogue.
+This next movie trivia fact is so cute—the cat loved the actor so much that it stayed in his lap and purred so loudly that the crew was afraid the noise would drown out the dialogue.

 Merrick Morton/20th Century Fox/Shutterstock

 Director David Fincher thought the Starbucks shops popping up on every block of LA in the late ‘90s was “too much of a good thing,” so he poked fun of the coffee chain in Fight Club.
 He’s claimed to have sneaked a Starbucks cup into every shot, with the permission of the chain—with one exception.
 Starbucks didn’t want its shop destroyed on film, so that scene uses the made-up Gratifico Coffee instead.
 Find out what the most popular movie was the year you were born.